 Due to the growth of the Sixth Form we have now successfully relocated to the heart of Media City where we are able to build on the work experience and employability opportunities in one of the most popular locations in the country.

 We are continuing to grow to offer a five-day provision, a range of vocational qualification, work experience and academic qualifications to 100 students.

-During the last few years, Darren has worked successfully with the Youth Sport Trust on various projects to raise the profile of SEND in Physical Education across the UK and has had experiences working collaboratively with other schools regarding assessment and teaching and learning.
+During the last few years, Darren has worked successfully with the Youth Sport Trust on various projects to raise the profile of inclusion in Physical Education across the UK and abroad.
+More recently he has had experiences working collaboratively with other schools and local authorities regarding teaching and learning and SEND.

 I have worked for Oakwood Academy since 2010 and held many positions within this time.
 I started as a 1.1 worker progressing to Teaching assistant, learning mentor, lead learning mentor and inclusion manager/ Deputy safeguarding lead.
 I am also the staff governor, representing both staff and pupil voice to all governing bodies.

 More recently, alongside my role as Inclusion Manager I have taken up the position of the Director of Trust Safeguarding, working for Kings Academy Trust, overseeing the safeguarding practices and procedures for all trust schools working in collaboration with them to ensure outstanding practice throughout.

 From the moment I began my career at Oakwood, I realised my passion for supporting the most vulnerable young people in the community, being an advocate for them and their families to ensure their safety and inclusion, not just within an education environment but for their future lives.